-Privately held Danish company Universal Robots — the successful producer of the UR line of collaborative robots — has sold to Massachusetts-based Teradyne, a provider ofÂ electronic testing equipment.
+Privately held Danish company Universal Robots — the successful producer of the UR line of collaborative robots — has sold to Massachusetts-based Teradyne, a provider of electronic testing equipment.

-- 2014 sales of $38M were 70% greater than 2013.
+- 2014 sales of $38 million were 70% greater than 2013.

-- The company recently moved into a larger factory in Odense, Denmark (100 miles east of Copenhagen).
+- The company recently moved into a larger factory in Odense, Denmark, 100 miles east of Copenhagen.

 - Collaborative robotics is currently a $100 million segment of the industrial robotics market, growing at more than 50% per year.

 Universal recently launched their new line of smaller UR3 robots.
-The UR3 can handle payloads of up to 3 kg (6.6 lbs), enabling close work in scientific, pharmaceutical, agriculture, and electronics and technology facilities for tasks such as mounting of small objects, gluing, screwing, operating tools, soldering and painting.
+The UR3 can handle payloads of up to 3 kg (6.6 lb.), enabling close work in scientific, pharmaceutical, agriculture, and electronics and technology facilities for tasks such as mounting of small objects, gluing, screwing, operating tools, soldering and painting.

-“Universal Robots is the technology and sales leader in the fast growing collaborative robot market and we are excited to have them join Teradyne,” said Mark Jagiela, President and CEO of Teradyne.
-“This acquisition complements our System and Wireless Test businesses while adding a powerful, additional growth platform to Teradyne.â
+“Universal Robots is the technology and sales leader in the fast-growing collaborative robot market, and we are excited to have them join Teradyne.
+This acquisition complements our system and wireless test businesses while adding a powerful, additional growth platform to Teradyne.” — Mark Jagiela, President and CEO of Teradyne.

-The agreement calls for $285M in cash and an additional $65M if certain performance targets are met through 2018 thereby bringing the overall sales price to $350 million.
+The agreement calls for $285 million in cash and an additional $65 million if certain performance targets are met through 2018, thereby bringing the overall sales price to $350 million.

 Bottom line: Many manufacturers are looking to shore up their market share in the robotics and automation space and acquisitions such as this one — even at high multiples — such as this one — are win-win transactions for all involved: Teradyne becomes a player in the cobot space, and the inventors and entrepreneurs of Universal get a serious strategic partner and, after a few years, the ability to move on and invent the next big thing.